The archive

 The effective giving pledge

-Over 9,000 people have pledged 10% of their income to effective charities through Giving What We Can.
-Collectively they've moved over $3 billion.
-Here's how the pledge works and why it sticks.
+Over 11,000 people have pledged 10% of their income to effective charities through Giving What We Can, moving more than half a billion dollars.
+Here's why the pledge sticks.

 2 May 2026 · 7 min read